-Dogs that are properly trained and socialized can handle being left alone as long as they get lots of TLC when their owners return.
-However, dogs with separation anxiety get freaked out the moment their owners have left home.
+On the other hand, dogs with separation anxiety get freaked out the moment their owners have left home.
 A dog with separation anxiety whines or barks when left alone.
 He also paces, and becomes destructive (e.g. the dog may chew a hole in your sofa or carpet, or may even break through doors and windows.)

 This feeling of distress usually begins when he sees signs of you getting ready to leave, e.g. when you are putting on your shoes or picking up your keys.
 Some dogs also show signs of anxiety when you put them in a room and close the door behind you.

 Separation anxiety can be attributed to a lot of causes and factors.
 For example:

 Usually these dogs are nervous and not confident, and when left alone, they may think that they are being abandoned again.
 They get anxious thinking that they may not be able to survive.

 Be sure to take your dog for a check-up therefore if your normally calm dog suddenly shows signs of separation anxiety.

 With this type of problem, even house trained dogs will urinate and defecate inside the house while you are away.
 In addition, they will most likely show some of the following symptoms:

 It is important to consult a veterinarian as soon as possible in order to find out the underlying root cause of this phenomenon.
 Very often, identifying and dealing with the root cause (e.g. a change of diet) will be sufficient.

 If your veterinarian has ruled out that your dog's separation anxiety problem is caused by an underlying physical problem, try different ways to deal with the problem:Desensitization

 Try to desensitize your dog so that he will get used to the idea of being left alone at home while you are at work.

 Finally, you can step outside and stay outside for a short time before re-entering the house.
 The time you stay outside is then slowly increased.
 You need to take it one step at a time and repeat each step until the dog does not react to it before you move on to the next step.

 In addition, it's helpful to keep everything very low key - do not make a big deal of your exits from or entrances into the home.Plenty of Exercise

 Give your dog plenty of exercise - make him tired and happy and he will gladly go to sleep when left alone.

 The aim here is to tire him out, so the walk or run should be brisk and at least 60 minutes.
 You may want to consider biking or scootering with him if your energy level is not as high as your dog!
-You may even want to consider getting your dog a treadmill.
+You may even want to consider getting your dog a treadmill.Leave the Radio On

-- Leave the Radio On: A radio can add some noise to an otherwise quiet house and can mask some of the noises outside as well.
-This may prevent a dog with separation anxiety from focusing too much on each and every single noise coming in from the outside.
+A radio can add some noise to an otherwise quiet house and can mask some of the noises outside as well.
+This may prevent a dog with separation anxiety from focusing too much on each and every single noise coming in from the outside.Use Toys to Keep Him Entertained

-- Use Toys to Keep Him Entertained: Fill a Kong toy with yummy treats and give it to your dog when you leave.
+Fill a Kong toy with yummy treats and give it to your dog when you leave.
 This may make him associate good stuff (treats) with your departure.
 The toy can also keep him occupied for a while.

 In severe cases of separation anxiety, it may be necessary to seek the help of a qualified veterinarian or animal behaviorist.

 Herbs are excellent in calming nervous dogs suffering from separation anxiety.
 Herbs are mild and non-addictive, and they do not cause drowsiness after use!
 Even better, some nervous-calming herbs are nutritious tonics, providing additional support to our dogs' nervous system.